What is EMS?

 EMS (Electrical Muscle Stimulation) has successfully been used in medical rehabilitation and to support training in competitive sports for decades.

-EMS produces intensive and effective muscular contraction, generating extraordinary training effects and rapidly enhancing performance.
+EMS produces an intensive and effective muscular contraction, generating extraordinary training effects and rapidly enhancing performance.

 EMS is commonly used for: